Upcoming Affinity Group Meetings:

 Who can be part of affinity groups?

-Affinity groups are intended to bring people together over a commonality.
-Only people who identify with that particular group can be a part of it.
-This allows affinity group members to safely and freely share their experiences without inhibition and having to worry about others not understanding their experience because they are of another identity.
-We all benefit from interactions with people who share common identities or experiences.
+Affinity groups are intended to bring people with shared identities, experiences, or interests together.
+The intent is to allow affinity group members to safely and freely share their experiences without inhibition and having to worry about others not understanding their experience.
+We all benefit from interactions with people who share common identities,experiences, or interests.
 These groups make people feel more visible and more included in our community and in doing so, enhance our school district’s commitment to inclusivity.

 How to Join an Affinity Group: